gabrielfalcao/bose/README.rst

 0.9 plugins
 -----------

-bose 1.0 can use SOME plugins that were written for bose 0.9.
+psychoacoustics 1.0 can use SOME plugins that were written for psychoacoustics 0.9.
 The default plugin manager inserts a compatibility wrapper around 0.9 plugins that adapts the changed plugin api calls.
-However, plugins that access bose internals are likely to fail, especially if they attempt to access test case or test suite classes.
+However, plugins that access psychoacoustics internals are likely to fail, especially if they attempt to access test case or test suite classes.
 For example, plugins that try to determine if a test passed to startTest is an individual test or a suite will fail, partly because suites are no